 My top two tips;

-- Focus on your marketing strategy first; then decide the tactics needed to achieve the objectives you’ve set.
+- Focus on developing your marketing strategy first; then decide the tactics needed to achieve the objectives you’ve set.